nix-community/nixvim/docs/user-guide/install.md

 # Installation

-You must use a `nixpkgs` version compatible with the nixvim version you choose.
+You must use a `nixpkgs` version compatible with the Nixvim version you choose.

 The `main` branch requires to use a _very recent_ version of nixpkgs unstable.
-In order to guarantee the compatibility between nixvim & nixpkgs it is recommended to always update both at the same time.
+In order to guarantee the compatibility between Nixvim & nixpkgs it is recommended to always update both at the same time.

-When using a `stable` version you must use the corresponding nixvim branch, for example `nixos-25.11` when using NixOS 25.11.
+When using a `stable` version you must use the corresponding Nixvim branch, for example `nixos-25.11` when using NixOS 25.11.

 Failure to use the correct branch, or an old revision of nixpkgs will likely result in errors of the form `vimPlugins.<name> attribute not found`.

-NixVim can be used in four ways:
+Nixvim can be used in four ways:
 - As a NixOS module
 - As a Home Manager module
 - As a nix-darwin module
 - As a standalone derivation

-NixVim is also available for nix flakes, or directly through an import.
+Nixvim is also available for nix flakes, or directly through an import.

 ## Accessing nixvim

-For a direct import you can add nixvim to your configuration as follows:
+For a direct import you can add Nixvim to your configuration as follows:
 ```nix
 let
     nixvim = import (builtins.fetchGit {